bfv/openedge-helloworld/README.md

 # Openedge Helloworld

 ## prerequisites
-A machine with Docker (Desktop) installed, on the native OS.
+A machine with Docker (Desktop) installed, on the native OS (so, Windows, Linux, MacOS).
 - git
 - VSCode (w/ Remote Development extension from Microsoft installed)